-5 Tips on Finding Leading Growth Stocks - Cabot Wealth Network
+5 Tips For Finding Growth Stocks with Promise

 What Do You Screen For?

-Your most important screen is for price appreciation.
+When finding growth stocks, your most important screen is for price appreciation.
 You should set your screening characteristics to show you stocks that have risen 20% or more during the previous month.
 This will eliminate stocks that are losing value, ones that are trading in a range and ones that are appreciating only gradually.

 If you only have one screen, that’s the one you would use.
 The most bullish thing a stock can do is to go up in price.
 Price appreciation represents an improving opinion of the stock on the part of the investing community.
 And by keeping your time period at a month, you will exclude the one-day flash-in-the-pan stocks that hatch and die like mayflies.

 If the markets are in good health, you will need more screens to whittle down your list.
-I would suggest setting your screens to eliminate any stocks under $10.
+We suggest setting your screens to eliminate any stocks under $10.
 Low-priced stocks are just too volatile.

-I would also look for stocks that trade with adequate trading volume to ensure that you can buy and sell easily.
+Also, look for stocks that trade with adequate trading volume to ensure that you can buy and sell easily.
 Your liquidity screen should exclude stocks that trade fewer than 300,000 shares a day.

 Once your list becomes manageable, you can begin to look for the fundamentals that support price appreciation.
-These supporting numbers include revenue and earnings growth (both quarterly and over the years), institutional sponsorship and after-tax profit margins.
+These supporting numbers include revenue and earnings growth (both quarterly and over the years), institutional sponsorship, and after-tax profit margins.

 Lastly, you will want to begin researching the business propositions of the companies you have selected.
-Are their products and services innovative, revolutionary and with potential appeal to a huge mass market?
+Are their products and services innovative, revolutionary, and with potential appeal to a huge mass market?
 Are they the best in their industry?
-Is management seasoned, responsive and able to juggle the rise and fall of costs, demand and competition?
+Is management seasoned, responsive, and able to juggle the rise and fall of costs, demand, and competition?
 Are there barriers to keep competition at bay?

 You need to consider everything before you put your money down.
 But the place to start is stock price appreciation.
-The market is constantly processing all of the information I’ve talked about here, and the movement of a stock’s price is like a running tabulation of the results.
+The market is constantly processing all of the information we’ve talked about here, and the movement of a stock’s price is like a running tabulation of the results.
 Start with stocks that are going up and you won’t go far wrong.

 If you would like expert help finding the market’s leading growth stocks, consider taking a risk-free trial subscription to Cabot Top Ten Trader.
-Top Ten comes out every Monday with thorough analysis of the 10 strongest stocks of the previous week, using many of the screens I’ve outlined here.
-With concise summaries of each company’s market proposition, the performance of its chart and the fundamentals of revenue and earnings, Top Ten makes identifying the top stocks in the market a breeze.
-Plus, there’s follow-up on every stock that falls into the recommended buy range.
+Top Ten comes out every Monday with a thorough analysis of the 10 strongest stocks of the previous week, using many of the screens I’ve outlined here.
+With concise summaries of each company’s market proposition, the performance of its chart, and the fundamentals of revenue and earnings, Top Ten makes identifying the top stocks in the market a breeze.
+Plus, there’s a follow-up on every stock that falls into the recommended buy range.

 Click here to join.